IBM AI Roadmap

 Develop broadly intelligent agents that learn autonomously.

-We will build autonomous AI that learns reliably and efficiently from its environment and responds to previously unseen situations through broad generalizations.
-These AI systems will start exhibiting aspects of biological intelligence.
+We will build autonomous AI that can reliably and efficiently learn from its environment and respond to previously unseen situations through broad generalizations.
+These AI systems will start exhibiting aspects of cognitive intelligence.

 2030+